ndg63276/givenergy-manager/README.md

 This repo has some utilities for GivEnergy batteries/inverters.
 It has 3 main functions:
 * Checking the inverter for errors, if the inverter is in an error state for 15 mins, it is rebooted.
-* Getting the solar forecast from solcast, and setting the AC charge level appropriately (eg if tomorrow will be sunny, there's no need to charge to 100% tonight)
+* Getting the solar forecast from Solcast, and setting the AC charge level appropriately (eg if tomorrow will be sunny, there's no need to charge to 100% tonight)
 * Turning on a Tapo or Smartlife smart plug if the battery is full enough, to eg charge an electric car, run a heater etc

 ### Instructions